wp-plugins/floatbox-plus/readme.txt

 License: GPL v3, see LICENSE
 Requires at least: 2.5
 Tested up to: 2.7.0
-Stable tag: 0.1.1
+Stable tag: 0.1.2

-Floatbox Plus is a plugin that implements Floatbox by [Byron McGregor](http://randomous.com/tools/floatbox/) (a javascript similar to Lightview) and is based on the WP-Plugin "Lightview Plus" by [Thorsten Puzich](http://www.puzich.com/wordpress-plugins/lightview).
-Please read installation instructions on [my website](http://blog.splash.de/plugins/floatbox-plus)
+Floatbox Plus is a plugin that implements Floatbox by Byron McGregor (a javascript similar to Lightview/Lightbox/Shadowbox) to create nice overlay display images/videos.

 == Description ==